Council of Europe creates rules for Artificial Intelligence

 How is AlgorithmWatch contributing?

-AlgorithmWatch is participating as active and official observer organization at CAI negotiations.
-Before that, we have actively contributed to CAHAI as an official observer in 2020 and 2021.
-The aim of our contribution is to ensure that the voice of civil society is heard in the negotiations in CAI – and to fight for a legal instrument on AI systems that is truly oriented at the Council of Europe’s mandate: the protection of our most basic rights, of our democracies, and the rule of law.
+AlgorithmWatch participated as an active and official observer organization at CAI negotiations.
+Before that, we had contributed to CAHAI as an official observer in 2020 and 2021.
+The aim of our contribution had always been to ensure that the voice of civil society is heard in the negotiations in CAI – and to fight for a legal instrument on AI systems that is truly oriented at the Council of Europe’s mandate: the protection of our most basic rights, of our democracies, and the rule of law.

 Read more on our policy & advocacy work on the Council of Europe.